Valuative invariants for large classes of matroids: Invariants from singular Hodge theory, K-theory, and beyond

-\section{Denham's polynomials and Spectrum polynomials}
+\subsection{Denham's polynomials and Spectrum polynomials}

-In \cite{kook-reiner-stanton} Kook, Reiner and Stanton studied the combinatorial Laplacian of the independence complex of matroid, as introduced by Friedman in \cite{friedman} for simplicial complexes.
-Kook et al.\ found an orthogonal decomposition of the chain group, which refines the spectral decomposition of Laplacians.
-This yields the remarkable fact that the spectra are integral.
-They introduced an invariant, called spectrum polynomial, of a matroid $\M$ which carries the information of the spectra of the Laplacians for the independence complex of $\M$.
+In \cite{kook-reiner-stanton} Kook, Reiner and Stanton studied the combinatorial Laplacian of the independence complex of a matroid, as introduced by Friedman in \cite{friedman} for simplicial complexes.
+Kook, Reiner, and Stanton introduced an invariant called the \emph{spectrum polynomial} of a matroid $\M$, which carries the information of the spectra of the Laplacians for the independence complex of $\M$.

-\begin{defi} The \emph{spectrum polynomial} of a matroid $\M$ is the bivariate polynomial $\operatorname{Spec}_{\M} \in \mathbb{Z}[t,q]$ given by
+\begin{defi} The \emph{spectrum polynomial} of a matroid $\M$ is the bivariate polynomial $\operatorname{Spec}_{\M}(t,q) \in \mathbb{Z}[t,q]$ given by

 \end{defi}